The Parting Glass: Irish and North American influence

-Dr Lori Watson, a lecturer in Scottish Ethnology at the University of Edinburgh states that it’s difficult to fully trace the origins of many traditional songs:
+Dr Lori Watson, a lecturer in Scottish Ethnology at the University of Edinburgh states that it’s difficult to fully trace the origins of many traditional songs: Although it currently seems that Scotland has evidence of the earliest published melody and several beautiful song variants, the popular Parting Glass currently in circulation has strong Irish and North American influences to thank.

-In regard to a modern version by Irish musician Hozier, Scottish singer-songwriter Karine Polwart notes:
+In regard to a modern version by Irish musician Hozier, Scottish singer-songwriter Karine Polwart notes: "It really knocked my socks off.
+He clearly comes from a place where he understands his roots, singing in that really old ornamented Irish style.
+This would be one mark against the Scots claiming it, the tune of it is very like a lot of Irish traditional tunes and the way they sing it is with much more flourish and ornamentation, becoming a fluttering kind of melody.
+I find that really moving – my favourite versions are almost all by Irish singers."

 Modern adaptations

 "The Parting Glass" was re-introduced to mid-20th century audiences by the recordings and performances of The Clancy Brothers and Tommy Makem.
 Their rendition featured a solo vocal by youngest brother Liam and first appeared on their 1959 Tradition Records LP Come Fill Your Glass with Us as well as on a number of subsequent recordings, including the group's high-charting live performance album, In Person at Carnegie Hall.
 The rendition by the Clancys and Makem has been described as "by all accounts... the most influential" of the many recorded versions.

 The song "Restless Farewell", written by Bob Dylan and featured on The Times They Are a-Changin' from 1964, uses the melody of the nineteenth century versions of "The Parting Glass" with Dylan's original lyrics.
 Dylan had learned the tune from the singing of the Clancys and Makem.

-In 1998, the traditional words were set to a new, different melody (reminiscent of Mo Ghile Mear, another Irish traditional song) by Irish composer Shaun Davey.
+In 1998, the traditional words were set to a new, different melody by Irish composer Shaun Davey.
+His version, sung by Liam O'Maonlai and The Voice Squad with piper John McSherry, appears in the film Waking Ned Devine.
 In 2002, he orchestrated this version for orchestra, choir, pipes, fiddle, and percussion to commemorate the opening of the Helix Concert Hall, Dublin, Ireland.
-His version appears in the film Waking Ned Devine.

-Film, TV and other media appearances

-The song features prominently at the end of the movie Waking Ned Devine when friends of the deceased title character share a toast to him after his death.

-Actor Pierce Brosnan performed a version of this song in the 2002 movie Evelyn.

-Actresses Emily Kinney and Lauren Cohan performed a rendition of this song in the season three premiere episode "Seed" of The Walking Dead.
-It also appears on the soundtrack, The Walking Dead: Original Soundtrack – Vol. 1.

-It was sung by Anne Bonny (played by Sarah Greene) at the ending of the video game Assassin's Creed IV: Black Flag.

-It was sung by The Wailin' Jennys in the film Wildlike.

-It was sung in the TV series Cranford by Joe McFadden in 2007.
+This version was recorded in 2006 with Seamus Begley (lead vocal), Liam O'Flynn (uilleann pipes), Nollaig Casey (fiddle) Noel Eccles (percussion) and the Irish NSO and released on the CD "May we never have to say goodbye" that year.

 At the request of Margaret Atwood, to end her guest-edited edition of BBC Radio 4's Today programme with the song, a version by singer Karine Polwart and pianist Dave Milligan was commissioned.